 A legal dispute was launched against Sona by the vendors of the Elizabeth property, alleging non-performance under the option agreements.
 The Supreme Court of British Columbia decided the matter in Skeena's favour, but the vendors appealed the judgement.
-The appeal has now been heard by the Supreme Court and the Company is awaiting the Court's decision.
-As a result, none of the total purchase consideration of \$3,428,165 was allocated to the Elizabeth property.
+On September 28, 2018, the BC Court of Appeal rendered its reasons for judgment in the appeal of the trial decision.
+The BC Court of Appeal agreed with the majority of the factual findings and legal conclusions of the trial decision, including that the option agreements remain in full force and effect.
+The BC Court of Appeal directed the parties to make further submissions on the length of time that remains for Skeena to exercise its options rights under the Option Agreements.
+It is not yet known when the BC Court of Appeal will issue a decision on this issue.
+As a result of the court case, which was pending at the time of acquisition by Skeena, none of the total purchase consideration of \$3,428,165 was allocated to the Elizabeth property.